Excluded minors are almost fragile: Preliminaries and the main theorems

-By repeatedly applying \ref{bixbysetup}, we see that $(X-\cl_M(Y), z, \cl_M(Y)-z)$ is a vertical $3$-separation of $M$ satisfying the hypotheses of (i), so the remaining properties of (ii) follow by applying (i) to this partition. \end{proof}
+By repeatedly applying \ref{bixbysetup}, we see that $(X-Y', z, Y')$ is a vertical $3$-separation of $M$ with $|(X-Y') \cap E(N)| \le 1$.
+As $Y' \cup z$ is closed, (ii) holds.
+The fact that each element of $X$ is either $N$-deletable or $N$-contractible now follows from \cref{gutspluscoguts1}. \end{proof}